Skip to main content

 Communication Plan

-Consistent communication between the lead site and all participating sites is the key to successfully conducting a multi-site study.
+Consistent communication between the lead site and all participating sites is the key to successfully conducting a multi-site or collaborative research study.
 The NIH policy allows awardee institutions to decide who will be responsible for managing communications to the participating sites.
 Whoever is responsible for communication will require processes to manage and document the exchanges.
 Some institutions have IRB systems that automatically send notices of approval and updates to all sites.
 Most academic institutions do not have IRB systems capable of this level of communication.
-Ohio State’s Buck-IRB system is not structured to enable external sites to submit event notices or receive approval notifications.
-Instead, the responsibility lies with the principal investigator to have in place a communication plan and designated people to manage it.
-For communication plan guidance:
+Ohio State’s Huron IRB system is not structured to enable external sites to submit event notices or receive approval notifications.
+Instead, the responsibility lies with the principal investigator to have in place a communication plan in place and designated people to manage it.
+For communication templates:

 Institutional Profile and Study-Specific Local Context for Relying Sites

-The Buck-IRB system is configured to enable management and review of multi-site research.
-The system features an upload box for local context worksheets and site-specific documents.
-Ohio State's local context survey template enables the IRB to obtain additional information about participating relying sites in multi-site research studies.
+The Huron IRB system enables management and review of multi-site or collaborative research, including local context worksheets and participating site documents HRP-815 - FORM - Institutional Profile equips the IRB with additional information about participating relying sites in multi-site or collaborative research studies.
 The worksheet collects information to create an institutional profile about collaborating sites and study-specific considerations such as local laws that may affect the conduct of research.
 This form should be submitted when the participating site will recruit or obtain consent from research participants, or if any research interventions or participant interactions will occur at the site.

 Architectural detail of the Ohio State University seal etched into the limestone on the east facade of the library.